Aficionado: a person who likes, knows about, and appreciates a usually fervently pursued interest or activity

 Music moves me, and I particularly respond to melancholic music as you will notice when you browse through the posts in this blog.
 As Steven Wilson, an artist I admire for his integrity and musical curiosity, said: “I always find the saddest music is also the most beautiful”.

-The posts on in this blog are a journal of the musical pieces that leave the most impression on me.
+The posts in this blog are a journal of the musical pieces that leave the most impression on me.
 As the cliché goes, this is the soundtrack of my life.
 There are thousands of those pieces that affected me at various stages in my life, so this is going to be a long process.
 As another cliché goes, it is all about the journey, not the destination.
-I hope that this blog informs you of music you may have not known about, or reminds you how great the music you already know is.
+I hope that this blog informs you of music you may have not known about, or reminds you how great is the music you already know.

 A song a post, for a song.